itsananderson/itsananderson.github.io/source/_posts/2014-07-01-azure-blob-storage-and-node-first-steps.markdown

 Getting Started With Azure Blob Storage and Node
 ---

-The Azure team has made it really simple start using Blob Storage in Node.
+The Azure team has made it really simple to start using Blob Storage in Node.
 The first thing you'll want to do is install the [azure-storage](https://www.npmjs.org/package/azure-storage) module into your project.

 ```bash